of CHIPPEWA VALLEY PICKLEBALL CLUB, INC.

 b.
 Vice President Duties: Shall perform all duties of the President in the event of the President’s absence or inability to perform and shall also perform other such duties and responsibilities as may be assigned with Board approval, from time to time or by the Club President.

 c.
-Treasurer Duties: Shall receive and deposit all monies due to the Club and pay all obligations that may be incurred by the Club in the regular course of its business; shall maintain an up-to-date ledger of all financial transactions; shall prepare and submit monthly reports to the Board and membership as required; shall maintain previous years’ records for a period of seven years; and, such other financial matters as may be authorized by the Board, from time to time.
+Treasurer Duties: Shall receive and deposit all membership dues and other monies due to the Club and pay all obligations that may be incurred by the Club in the regular course of its business; shall maintain an up-to-date ledger of all financial transactions; shall prepare and submit reports to the Board and membership as required; shall maintain previous years’ records for a period of seven years; and, such other financial matters as may be authorized by the Board, from time to time.
 All receipted, incidental Club expenses may be reimbursed by the Treasurer, with the approval of the President, up to $150.
 The majority of the Board of Directors must approve expenditures over $150.
+The Treasurer shall submit annual 990 filing to the IRS.

 d.
 Secretary Duties: Shall keep all minutes of the Board and annual meetings and submit copies to the Board of Directors for clarity prior to posting for all members of the Club; and, shall prepare copies of the meeting agendas and materials as directed by the Club President for the Board of Directors.

 e.
-Membership Coordinator Duties: Shall work with the Treasurer to help solicit new memberships and membership renewals, welcome new members, and make sure all members receive information relative to the club activities, and website information.
+Membership Coordinator Duties: Shall work with all Board Members to help solicit new memberships, welcome new members, and make sure all members receive information relative to the Club activities.
+Shall work with the Treasurer to make sure all membership and dues are properly tracked and recorded.

-c.
-Eau Claire Parks, Recreation and Forestry Department Representative: Shall serve as a liaison between the Club and the Eau Claire Parks, Recreation and Forestry Department.
-This is an appointed and non-voting position on the Board and Executive Committee.
+b.
+Eau Claire Parks, Recreation, and Forestry Department Representative – Shall serve as a liaison between the Club and the Eau Claire Parks, Recreation and Forestry Department.
+This is an appointed and non-voting position on the Board.

 a.
 By the Board of Directors by a majority vote of a quorum consisting of directors who were not parties to such action, suit or proceeding; or